py4j/py4j/py4j-web/download.rst

 Py4J requires:

 * A Python interpreter.
-Py4J has been tested with CPython 2.6, 2.7, and
+Py4J has been tested with CPython 2.6, 2.7,
-  CPython 3.4.
+  CPython 3.4, and CPython 3.5.
 * Java 6.0+.

 Py4J for Eclipse requires: